OBD-II

 Step 4: Perform a Smoke Test

-A smoke machine pressurizes the intake with smoke, revealing any leaks instantly.
-Many shops charge $50–$100 for this test — worth it if steps 1–3 don't resolve the code.
+A smoke machine pressurizes the intake with mineral-oil smoke, revealing any vacuum leaks instantly.
+Many shops charge $50-$100 for this test — worth it if steps 1-3 do not resolve the code.
+DIY smoke testing setups are also available for around $80-$150 if you plan to do multiple diagnoses.

 Frequently Asked Questions